Need Help or Advice?

 01273 475 500

-Education Every organisation should ideally publish its security policy guidelines to its employees and provide staff training in security matters as appropriate.
+Every organisation should ideally publish its security policy guidelines to its employees and ensure that staff are appropriately trained and educated in security matters.

-Don't advertise to people outside of the organisation that there are assets to steal!
-Many PC thefts for instance are theft to order, with intelligence on the type and location of equipment within the company having been pre-gathered.
-The company sign of the Print & Design company displayed proudly on their building is more likely to attract thieves who will undoubtedly identify the business as heavy users of "State of the Art Computing" equipment than it is to attract passing trade.
+A real-world example is a company sign for a Print & Design company displayed proudly on their building.
+This is likely to attract thieves who will undoubtedly identify the business as heavy users of "State of the Art Computing" equipment that has resale value.
 A helpful secretary telling a would be computer maintenance company that there are only 10 PCs on site could be providing invaluable information to a bogus company who are in reality organised thieves.
-Packaging from new equipment left in a skip outside of the premises could alert thieves to the fact that new PCs have been delivered!
+Packaging from new equipment left in a skip outside of the premises could alert thieves to the fact that new PCs, laptops or printers have been delivered!

-Keep it simple- the more complex the security measure the more there is to go wrong.
+The more complex you make your security measure the more there is to go wrong.
+Always strive for simplicity and efficiency.

-A layered approach to security which introduces a number of obstacles to be overcome sequentially by the criminal rather than relying on a single security measure will normally prove more effective in operation and cheaper to implement.
+A layered approach to security, introducing a number of obstacles to be overcome sequentially by the criminal rather than relying on a single security measure, will be more effective in operation and cheaper to implement.

-There are no absolute guarantees that the security measures introduced to combat known incidences experienced personally or by others will foil all or other forms of 'attack'.
+There are no absolute guarantees that the security measures introduced to combat known vulnerabilities will prevent all forms of attack.
+Criminals are continuously coming up with new and ingenious ways to overcome security barriers.

-A balanced mix of physical security measures, together with intruder detection, simple internal access denial or localised / area tracking that does not interfere with day to day business operations is usually best.
-This is the area of expertise where your consultant or technical adviser is best placed to guide on achieving that balance within a viable budget.
+A balanced mix of physical security measures, together with intruder detection, simple internal access denial or localised / area tracking that does not interfere with day to day business operations, is usually best.
+This is the area of expertise where your consultant or technical adviser is best placed to guide you in achieving that balance within a viable budget.

 The ultimate success of any security measure depends on the commitment of individuals to make it work.
 Measures should be documented, must be practical in day to day operation and be understood as appropriate by security and other staff.

-Good design and tactile feel are often good indicators to follow when impulse buying or shopping for an adequate emergency solution..
+Good product design and tactile feel are often good indicators to follow when impulse buying or shopping for an effective security solution.

 Business interruption is a serious issue for any company and is an essential consideration for any risk analysis programme.
-It can occur as a result of Fire, Theft (e.g. PC theft), Computer failure, etc. and statistically over 60% of companies that suffer interruption (from whatever cause) for more than a week or so fail within 18 months of the event
+It can occur as a result of Fire, Theft (e.g. computer theft), computer failure, data breaches and much more.
+Statistically over 60% of companies that suffer interruption (from whatever cause) for more than a week or so fail within 18 months of the event.

 Insurance is essential to any business and should cover all perceived risks (including consequential loss) adequately to ensure the continued survival of the company.
-Careful attention must be paid to meeting insurers specifications where special requirements are stipulated, e.g. door locks may need to conform to a particular specification, PC equipment of over a certain value may need to be physically secured to a desk or floor to be insured against theft, etc. - Uninsured Losses are another major reason that many companies fail.
+Careful attention must be paid to meeting insurers specifications where special requirements are stipulated.
+For example, door locks may need to conform to a particular specification, computing equipment of over a certain value may need to be physically secured to a desk or floor to be insured against theft and there may be other requirements specific to your organisation.
+Uninsured Losses are another major reason that many companies fail.

-Goods in transit or items such as Laptop PCs which are frequently used by staff whilst offsite, should also be considered for risk analysis purposes.
+Goods in transit or items such as laptop computers, smart phones and other devices which are frequently used by staff whilst offsite or working from home should also be considered for risk analysis purposes.

-We hope that the above information will help in your fight against crime and assist you to make the most of your security budget.
-The friendly Insight-Security Help Desk team will be pleased to discuss your security issues & requirements and offer advice and information on the many security options available - we look forward to being of assistance.
+We hope that information provided here will help in your fight against crime and assist you to make the most of your security budget.
+The friendly Insight-Security Help Desk team are always pleased to discuss your security issues & requirements and offer free advice and information on the many security options available today.
+We look forward to being of assistance.

 Help Desk tel: 01273 475500